Our Farm

 HAUKE WILL

-Director Agricultural Production at Alfred Ritter GmbH & Co.
+Head of Agricultural Production at Alfred Ritter GmbH & Co.
 KG

 “The greatest success of El Cacao is that we have managed to bring together Nicaraguan cocoa knowledge and German technical expertise to create something completely new together.
 We are also developing knowledge here that will benefit farmers in other regions of the world.
 Knowledge that makes us a competent partner.”